Are Memorial and LifeCare Real Hospitals? Are They Open or Closed?

 Apple TV+’s medical drama ‘Five Days at Memorial’ revolves around the discovery of forty-five dead bodies in a New Orleans building that accommodates two hospitals named Memorial Medical Center and LifeCare Hospitals after Hurricane Katrina.
 The series progresses through the events that happen in Memorial and LifeCare that lead to the discovery of the dead bodies, depicting how thousands get stuck in the hospital building during the hurricane and the subsequent flood, awaiting evacuation.
 Since the majority of the series is set in Memorial and LifeCare, the viewers must want to know whether they are real hospitals.
 Well, let us share the answer!

-Are Memorial and LifeCare Real Hospitals?
+Memorial and LifeCare Were Both Real Hospitals

 Yes, Memorial and LifeCare are real hospitals.
-Memorial and LifeCare operated in the same building that situates at 2700 Napoleon Avenue, New Orleans, Louisiana.
+Memorial and LifeCare operated in the same building that sits at 2700 Napoleon Avenue, New Orleans, Louisiana.
 The building initially accommodated Southern Baptist Hospital, founded in 1926 by the Southern Baptist Convention.
 In 1990, the hospital merged with Mercy Hospital (presently known as Lindy Boggs Medical Center) to be operated as Mercy-Baptist Medical Center.
 Tenet Healthcare Corporation bought the two hospitals in 1996 and the Baptist hospital became Memorial Medical Center, referred to as “Memorial Baptist” in the region.

-LifeCare’s patients were mostly dependent on mechanical ventilators and they were treated at the hospital until they won’t need hospital care.
+LifeCare’s patients were mostly dependent on mechanical ventilators, and they were treated at the hospital until they didn’t need hospital care.
 Even though LifeCare was housed inside Memorial, it was independent of Tenet’s hospital and had its own administrators, nurses, pharmacists, and supply chain for its operation.
 Dr. Anna Pou and two nurses of Memorial were charged with four counts of second-degree murder of four patients who were getting treated in LifeCare.
 After the discovery of the dead bodies, a LifeCare attorney relayed on a report that a Memorial doctor and nurses gave lethal doses of medicines to LifeCare’s nine patients.

 Image Credit: OchsnerHealth/YouTube